dragonmaster420/digital-writing-folio/README.md

 TAKE DRAFT PHOTOS OR STORYBOARD.
 I plan on this piece really involve on visuals, so settling on a sort of overarching aesthetic or style of photography is important.

+Progress Audit: My concept for the piece is a sort of interactive visual novel based around 'The Carlton Gardens Possum Man'.
+I've not written much horror, so I'm keen to see where I can take it.
+I'm meaning for it to allude to the idea of relying on unhealthy things (substances, bad relationships) during tough personal times.
+I've mapped out the general outline of the plot here: https://au.miro.com/app/board/u3jVOfw54Uo=/?share_link_id=536621499105 It's going to be linear, essentially, but with diverging paths that players can take that ultimately lead back to the main thread as a way of creating a false sense of choice.
+To me, this makes the most sense both in terms practicality in my writing of it, and thematically.
+Images will be make a huge contribution, being a first-person view of what the character sees, that will enhance the horror along with sound.

 **WEEK 7**

 I did end up successfully streamlining my idea for 'The Carlton Gardens Possum Man' into a semi-linear narrative like I planned to.
 Semi-linear in the sense that it has offshoots that the player can take, but they always lead back to the predecided plot.
 I did begin research on costumes for my titular Possum Man, looking at onesies and such.
 Though of course, many of them were based on the American Opossum.
 I didn't get around to storyboarding because of difficulties with my fractured arm, which is an issue even as I type this.